EtimGeorge/solutionenergylimited/backend/README.md

 # SEESL Website Backend

-This directory contains a simple Node.js server built with Express.js to handle form submissions from the main SEESL website.
+This directory contains the Node.js and Express.js server that powers the SEESL website's dynamic features, including form submissions and the blog.

-## 1. Purpose
+## 1. Features

-The primary purpose of this backend is to provide a reliable and scalable solution for capturing and storing contact form inquiries.
-It replaces the previous dependency on the third-party service Formspree, giving SEESL full ownership and control over its user data.

-Initially, all submissions are stored in a `submissions.json` file within this directory.
+-   **Form Handling**: Securely processes submissions from various forms on the frontend.
+-   **Blog API**: A complete RESTful API for creating, reading, updating, and deleting blog posts, comments, and likes.
+-   **Database Integration**: Uses PostgreSQL for persistent data storage.
+-   **Email Notifications**: Sends email notifications for form submissions using the Resend API.
+-   **Security**: Includes basic security measures using `helmet`, `cors`, and `express-rate-limit`.
+-   **Logging**: Utilizes `winston` to log application events and errors to files.

 ## 2. Setup and Installation